Reviewed by Nina Knudsen

 Updated June 19, 2023

 Searching for a place to rent is hard.
-And even after you’ve found the place you want to call home, there are still a few more hoops to jump through.
-The landlord will want to check up on you!
-Normally, the landlord will want to call your current employer, a previous landlord, and perhaps run a credit check.
+And even after you’ve found the place you want to call home, you’ll still have a few more hoops to jump though—namely, the rental application.
+For a typical application, the landlord will want to call your current employer, a previous landlord, and perhaps run a credit check.

 WATCH ON YOUTUBE – 4:36

-The Canadian Mortgage and Housing Corporation (CMHC) advises that prospective landlords can ask questions to help assess the suitability of a tenant, but they cannot infringe on the rights of the tenant under the Human Rights code for your province.
+During the application process, landlords can ask questions to help assess the suitability of a tenant.
+But, they can’t ask questions that infringe on the rights of the tenant under the Human Rights code.

 The landlord may contact your employer to confirm your employment status, and ask such questions as:

-All provincial government bodies have samples of various forms you may need as a tenant, including rental application, residential tenancy agreement, and more.
+All provincial government bodies have samples of various forms you may need as a tenant, including a rental application, residential tenancy agreement, and more.
 Before you start looking for a place to rent, take some time to familiarize yourself with the rules for these topics in your home province.

 As a tenant, there are many important things you may want to know before they become an issue.
 Here are just a few items you may be curious about:

 The answers to these and other questions can be found at the links below.
 The laws vary from one province to another, so be sure you’re looking at the information for the correct province.

 Once you’ve submitted your application and the references have been checked, what comes next?
 How long until you know whether you’ve secured a new home?